Hacking isn’t what it used to be.

 How serious is the hacking problem?

-Recent research from WhiteHat Security reveals some pretty terrifying statistics about how vulnerable the average website is, and with what they actually need to be concerned.
+Recent research from WhiteHat Security reveals some pretty terrifying statistics about how vulnerable the average website is.
+This comes with what they actually need to be concerned.
 From the WhiteHat Security analysis of 30,000 websites they found that:

 - 86% of all websites had at least one vulnerability.